-Sumbawa Travel Guide (2026) – Whale Sharks, Surfing & Beaches
+Sumbawa Travel Guide 2026: Whale Sharks, Surf & Beaches

 Sumbawa is one of Indonesia’s last truly untouched islands.
 Located in West Nusa Tenggara, Sumbawa remains one of the country’s most underrated islands, offering some of the best things to do in eastern Indonesia — from whale shark tours to remote surfing beaches.

 Far less developed than Bali or Lombok, Sumbawa is ideal for travelers seeking raw landscapes, authentic villages, and unforgettable wildlife experiences.
 During each of my visits to Sumbawa, what struck me most was how empty the beaches felt — especially after traveling through Bali and Lombok.
-Whale shark encounters in Saleh Bay remain also one of the most authentic marine experiences I’ve had in Indonesia.
+Whale shark encounters in Saleh Bay remain one of the most authentic marine experiences I’ve had in Indonesia.
+Like neighboring Sumba, Sumbawa has largely remained off the mass-tourism radar, which is exactly why it remains so rewarding for independent travelers.

-This complete 2026 Sumbawa travel guide covers the best things to do, where to stay, when to visit, and how to swim with whale sharks responsibly.
+This complete 2026 Sumbawa travel guide covers the best things to do, how to get there, where to stay, when to visit, suggested itineraries, and how to swim with whale sharks responsibly in Saleh Bay.

 Quick Facts About Sumbawa